OpenPrinting/cups/DEVELOPING.md

 to avoid conflicts with system types.
 Private type names start with an underscore, e.g., `_cups_this_t`, `_cups_that_t`, etc.

-Each type has a comment block immediately after the typedef:
+Each type has a comment immediately after the typedef:

-    typedef int cups_this_type_t;  /* This type is for CUPS foobar options. */
+    typedef int cups_this_type_t;  // This type is for CUPS foobar options.

 ### Structures